mjfrigaard/sharing-your-work/manuscript/03chapter.md

 The output from `ls` shows me there are four sub-folders in the `dem-pres-debate-2019-master` folder, two `.Rmd` files, one `.md`, and one `.Rproj` file.

-Now that we've moved into this folder and looked around, let's climb back out of it.
+Now that we've moved into this folder and looked around let's climb back out of it.
 We can always move up one folder by executing the `cd ..` command.

 ```sh
 $ cd ..